When is Fire Warden Training required?

 Does everyone need Fire Warden Training?

-Is training required for light office work?
+Is training required for low-risk offices?

 How often do I need to renew my certificate?